zerpex/DocSeed/README.md

 2- Place yourself on the folder :
 `cd seedbox`

+2b- OPTIONNAL (_and only if you know what you are doing !_)
+- You can change docker options in `./files/samples/*.docker` where "*" is the app you want to change.

-2- Execute :
+3- Execute :
 `./seedbox_docker.sh`

-3- Answer questions :)
+4- Answer questions :)

 ## Notes :
 - If not found, it will automatically install docker and docker-compose